 Students' Representative Council, University of Sydney

-The USyd Enviro collective is a grassroots organising space involved in climate activism, on and off-campus.
+The USyd Enviro Collective is a grassroots organising space for climate activism, on and off-campus.

 Students of Sustainability conference – the largest student environmental conference in Australia

-The formation of the NSW Climate Justice Alliance
+The formation and renewal of the NSW Climate Justice Alliance

-You do not need a comprehensive knowledge of environmentalism in order to join our collective, we are committed to up-skilling all members.
-Ways you may contribute include writing for our monthly newsletter and other publications, speaking at rallies, representing the collective in off-campus enviro meetings, hosting film screenings, presenting at strategy days, coordinating social media, attending blockades and external protests, and coming along to poster runs, leafleting, banner paints, design and propaganda days.
+You don’t need a comprehensive knowledge of environmentalism in order to join our collective, we are committed to up-skilling all members.
+You can contribute by writing for our monthly newsletter or publications Combust and Embers, speaking at rallies, representing the collective in off-campus enviro meetings, hosting film screenings, presenting at strategy days, coordinating social media, attending blockades and external protests, and coming along to poster runs, leafleting, banner paints, design and propaganda days.
 Everyone is needed to spread the word of the climate movement, and our success depends on collective power.

-We believe in anti-hierarchical organising and aim to be inclusive and democratic.
-We advocate for anti-colonial and anti-capitalist principles, standing in solidarity with indigenous communities, workers and each other.
+We believe in anti-hierarchical, inclusive and democratic organisation.
+We are anti-colonial, anti-imperial and anti-capitalist, standing in solidarity with indigenous communities, workers and each other.